 Type of UOCAVA Voter a.
 Total b.
-Uniformed Services voters (members of the Uniformed Services and their eligible dependents)-domestic or foreign c.
-Non- military/civilian overseas voters B9.
-TOTAL : Of all UOCAVA ballots transmitted to voters as reported in B5a, report the total number of ballots that were returned by voters to your office for the 2018 general election.
+Uniformed Services voters (members of the Uniformed Services and their eligible dependents)- domestic or foreign c.
+Non-military/civilian overseas voters B9.
+TOTAL : Of all UOCAVA ballots transmitted to voters as reported in B5a, report the total number of ballots that were returned by voters to your office for the 2020 general election.
 Do not include FWABs in this number.
 B10.
 Postal mail: Of all UOCAVA ballots received (B9a), report the total number that were returned by postal mail.
 This includes all ballots that your office received via the USPS or private courier shipping services (e.g., FedEx, UPS, DHL).

+Type of UOCAVA Voter

+a.
+Total b.
+Uniformed Services voters (members of the Uniformed Services and their eligible dependents)- domestic or foreign c.
+Non-military/civilian overseas voters

 B11.
+Email :

-Email : Of all UOCAVA ballots received (B9a), report the total number that were returned by email.
+Of all UOCAVA ballots received (B9a), report the total number that were returned by email.
 This includes all ballots that you received via email attachment from a voter.

 B12.
-Other :
+Other mode:

 Of all UOCAVA ballots received (B9a), report the total number that were returned through other methods.
 This includes ballots received through all other modes, such as, fax, online systems, etc.

-B9-B12 Comments: •
+B9-B12 Comments: